mikepsinn/decentralized-fda/packages/db-ops/README.md

 A comprehensive CLI toolkit for database operations including:
 - **MySQL Query CLI** - Interactive and command-line MySQL queries
+- **MySQL Database Stats** - View all tables with record counts and sizes
 - **PostgreSQL Query CLI** - Interactive and command-line PostgreSQL queries
 - **MySQL to PostgreSQL Sync** - Sync data from MySQL to PostgreSQL with schema migration